NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls: Evaluation

 \subsection{Experimental Settings}

-The experiments are carried out in one-shot and three shots setting, where in the prompt we provide one or three in-context learning examples, respectively.
-For each model, we have used the model specified prompt along with the special tags.
-Due to context length limitations, we cannot include the entire API library in the prompt for each sample.
-Instead, we pre-process the data to create a shorter API list for each example.
-This list ensures inclusion of the gold APIs, the APIs used in ICL examples, and some random APIs, keeping the total prompt length under 8,000 tokens.
-Also, the API calls are extracted from the model's response as a list of JSON objects, taking into account that each model has a specific way to generate the API calls in the response.
+The experiments are carried out with temperature 0.0 in one-shot and three-shot settings, i.e., the prompt contains one or three in-context learning (ICL) examples, respectively.
+To the best of our knowledge, all 18 open models were not trained with the \textit{label} assignment syntax in the output API sequence, so it was crucial to have ICL examples to get the best results.
+For each model, we used its specified prompt along with the special tags.
+Context length limitations prevented the inclusion of the entire API library in the prompt.
+Instead, we pre-processed the data to create a shorter API list for each sample.
+This list ensured the inclusion of the gold APIs, the APIs used in the in-context learning (ICL) examples, and some random APIs, keeping the total prompt length under 4K tokens.
+Output API calls were extracted from the model's response as a list of JSON objects, taking into account the specific prompt format and output structure for each model.
+Finally, we evaluated a zero-shot ReAct \cite{yao2022react} agent with the best 4 open models based on the win-rate and AgentLM-13B, limiting max steps to 10.